lukas-vlcek/index_time_date/README.md

 }
 ````

-#### Conclusions
+### Conclusions

-##### I.)
+#### I.)
-We can make conclusion that Elasticsearch recognises date-time values out-of-the-box as long as it sticks to ISO format described here: <http://www.joda.org/joda-time/apidocs/org/joda/time/format/ISODateTimeFormat.html#dateOptionalTimeParser-->.
+We can make conclusion that Elasticsearch can **recognise date-time value and parse it out-of-the-box** as long as it sticks to ISO format described here: <http://www.joda.org/joda-time/apidocs/org/joda/time/format/ISODateTimeFormat.html#dateOptionalTimeParser-->.

-This grammar defines the `fraction` to consists of high number of digits (`digit+` = literally unlimited?).
+Note the `fraction` part can consists of very **high number of digits** (`digit+` = literally unlimited?).

 --
-##### II.)
+#### II.)
 However, when indexing the date-time value the Elasticsearch keeps only the **milliseconds resolution** internally.
 (We have seen this already in field stats output above and will again verify using sorting below.)

 --

-### Sorting
+## Sorting

-To find out how Elasticsearch can sort by finer grained values run:
+To find if Elasticsearch can correctly sort by finer grained values run:

 	sorting.sh

 It is possible to get "unexpected" order of documents.
 Like the following example.
-It is interesting that (re-)running the `setup.sh` script can influence the order in which the documents are returned.
+It is interesting that (re-)running the `setup.sh` script can influence order in which the documents are returned.

 ````
   "hits" : {